Flight Review

 Stabilized Approach Concept

 A stabilized approach is characterized by a constant-angle, constant-rate of descent approach profile ending near the touchdown point, where the landing maneuver begins.
-Slight and infrequent adjustments are all that's needed to maintain a stabilized approach.
+Slight and infrequent adjustments are all that are needed to maintain a stabilized approach.

 Stabilized Approach Criteria